Residence Permit and Residence Registration

 In addition to the notice displayed by this system on the status of your application, you’ll be informed via SMS about the day, time and place where you can collect your residence permit.

 International students with a valid permit of stay are allowed to work for a maximum of 20 hours per week and 1,040 hours per year, but in order to obtain a residence permit renewal, they must pass the exams yearly.

 If you are an EU citizen or come from EFTA countries (Iceland, Liechtenstein, Norway and Switzerland), you must not apply for a residence permit.
 However, if you are going to stay in Italy for over a 3 months period, you should register with the Anagrafe (Register office) of your municipality of residence, by choosing one of the following registration options:

 A. Students who DO NOT intend to set their permanent residence in Italy

-- University enrollment certificate (to be collected at the Registrar’s Office of your campus upon submission of 2 “marche da bollo”/duty stamps of 16 euro each)
+- University enrollment certificate in Italian (to be collected at the Registrar’s office of your campus upon submission of 2 "marche da bollo"/duty stamps of 16 euro each)

 B. Students who intend to transfer their permanent residence to Italy

 (please verify with your country of origin which are the implications of transferring your residence permanently)

 Register with the Anagrafe office sending an email to ServiziAlCittadino(at)postacert.comune.milano.it (email subject: APR, Name and Surname), attaching the following documents: